Reconstruction of univariate functions from directional persistence diagrams: Approximating a function from selected landscape levels

 \subsection{An application to importance attribution in neural networks}

-Our work was initially motivated by a practical problem, namely finding out which information from signal functions is discriminative for classification by a neural network, which is an important study subject in machine learning.
+Our work was initially motivated by a practical problem, namely finding out which information from signals is discriminative for classification by a neural network, which is an important study subject in machine learning.

-Towards this goal, the aforementioned algorithm was applied to a classification of electrocardiogram signals (ECG) as in \cite{MoodyMark2001}, with the purpose of characterizing the relevant features that define each of the five classes of interest: one corresponding to a normal beat, three classes corresponding to different arrhythmia types, and one class for unidentifiable heartbeats.
-The dataset is available from~\cite{physionet}.
+Towards this goal, the aforementioned algorithm was applied to classification of a sample of 87,554 electrocardiogram signals (ECG) taken from the MIT-BIH Arrhythmia Database \cite{physionet,MoodyMark2001}, with the purpose of characterizing the relevant features that define each of five classes of interest: one corresponding to normal beats, three classes corresponding to different arrhythmia types, and one class for unidentifiable heartbeats.
+The database is accessible from~\cite{kaggle}.
 A neural network consisting of three convolutional layers combined with max pooling layers followed by two dense layers was designed for the classification task.
-A custom gating layer was placed before the dense layer.
+A custom gating layer was placed before the dense layer as described in~\cite{ACO2}.

-Zero-homology of sublevel sets in the vertical direction was computed in order to pre-process each ECG sample and obtain its set of persistence landscapes.
-The resulting landscape sequences were fed into a neural network for classification, and a custom attribution layer was used to assign a weight to each landscape in every sequence.
-Those landscapes with the largest weights were considered as the ones conveying the most relevant information for the classification task.
-Finally, Algorithm~\ref{aquest} was used to approximate the shape that contributed the most in characterizing each of the classes.
-This approximation only leverages information from the selected landscapes.
-As a result, the data functions were reconstructed using only a subset of their persistence landscapes.
+Zero-homology of sublevel sets in the vertical direction was computed in order to pre-process each ECG sample and obtain its persistence landscapes.
+The resulting sequences of functions $\lambda_k$ were fed into a neural network for classification, and the custom gating layer was used to assign a weight to each landscape level in every sequence.
+Those landscape levels with the largest weights were considered as the ones conveying the most relevant information for the classification task.
+Next, Algorithm~\ref{aquest} was used to approximate the shape that contributed the most in characterizing each of the classes.
+This approximation only leverages information from the selected landscape levels.
+As a result, the data signals were partially reconstructed using only a subset of their persistence landscapes.